smhxx/git-log-as-object/README.md

  * **dir**: The path to the root directory of a git repository.
 Defaults to `process.cwd()`.
  * **startRef**: A reference string, such as a commit hash or tag name, which designates the beginning of the range (exclusive.)
 If not defined, all ancestors of endRef will be listed.
  * **endRef**: A reference string, such as a commit hash or tag name, which designates the end of the range (inclusive.)
 If not defined, endRef will be assumed to be 'HEAD'.
- * **includeDiff**: An optional boolean which, if set to `true`, will cause a list of the files modified by each commit to be included in the output.
-This feature is disabled by default to avoid an unnecessary performance penalty when this information is not needed.
+ * **includeKeys**: An optional array of strings which, if given, specify additional properties to include in the resulting object.
+(See *Commit Format* section below.)
+Note that requesting additional properties, particularly `diff`, may impose an undesirable performance penalty; in general, only properties which will actually be used should be included.

 #### Return